The 'Grand

 doing what your heart most desires.
 In this case, if you want to meet up with a

-old tradition that is Freemasonry and want to be able to visit those Masonic
+of the 300+ year old tradition that is Freemasonry and want to be able to visit

-lodge such as those run by the "Grand Lodge of All England", it could be a more difficult process to become a Mason in a regular and recognized lodge
+to as "clandestine") lodge such as that run by the "Grand Lodge of All England", it could be a

 later on.